Virginia Lemon Law: Your Complete Legal Guide

 Step 1: Document Everything

-- Record dates vehicle was in the shop
+- Dates the vehicle was left at the shop

-Report the nonconformity to the manufacturer, its agents, or authorized dealer during the manufacturer’s warranty period.
-Repairs may be made after warranty expiration if reported during the warranty.
+Report the nonconformity to the manufacturer, its agents, or an authorized dealer during the manufacturer's warranty period.
+Repairs may be completed after the warranty expires as long as the defect was reported while the warranty was still in effect.

 Step 3: Notify the Manufacturer in Writing